RKadeZone/portfolio/README.md

 # Branches  2021

-## Origin / Master or Origin / Main
+## Origin / Main
-We consider origin/master to be the main branch where the source code of HEAD always reflects a production-ready state.
+Main branch where the source code of HEAD always reflects a production-ready state.

 ## Origin /  Develop
 When the source code in the develop branch reaches a stable point and is ready to be tested before release.
 Some would call this the “integration branch”.